Rob1Ham/miniscript-templates/mint-009.md

 ## Motivation

 To provide a streamlined custody arrangement in which an owner of bitcoin (Principal) is able to secure bitcoin by working with a Primary Agent and Secondary Agent.
-This model introduces a **dual-agent authorization** structure where funds can only be moved when **both** the Primary Agent and Secondary Agent sign the transaction.
+During the normal custody path, funds can only be moved with authorization from both the Primary Agent and Secondary Agent key groups.

-Unlike traditional multisig where keys are distributed equally, this model requires explicit cooperation between two distinct parties - typically a Principal's chosen service provider (Primary Agent) and a custody specialist (Secondary Agent) - before any funds can be moved.
+Unlike traditional multisig where keys are distributed equally, the normal custody path requires explicit cooperation between two distinct parties - typically a Principal's chosen service provider (Primary Agent) and a custody specialist (Secondary Agent).

-In the event of catastrophic key loss or after a predetermined custody period, a set of Recovery keys becomes available to move funds unilaterally, ensuring bitcoin is never permanently locked.
+After a predetermined custody period, a set of Principal-controlled Recovery Keys becomes available to move funds without either Agent.
+This recovery path reduces the risk of funds becoming permanently inaccessible if the normal agent path is unavailable.

 ### Key Characteristics

-- **Dual Agent Authorization**: Both Primary Agent (1-of-2) and Secondary Agent (2-of-3) must approve all transactions
+- **Dual Agent Authorization**: The normal custody path requires both Primary Agent (1-of-2) and Secondary Agent (2-of-3) authorization
-- **True Negative Control**: Neither agent can move funds without the other during normal operations
+- **True Negative Control**: Neither agent can move funds without the other through the normal custody path
-- **Flexible Recovery**: Recovery keys can be held by the Principal, Primary Agent, Secondary Agent, or a third-party custodian
+- **Principal-Controlled Recovery**: After the recovery timelock, either of the Principal's two Recovery Keys can move funds without either Agent
 - **Time-Bounded**: Recovery path activates after a specified date, allowing contract expiration

 ### More on Timelock Values

 This MinT uses a single timelock for simplification:

-1. `recovery_epoch_timestamp` - The recovery epoch timestamp enables a "Recovery Path" where the Primary Agent (or their designated recovery key holders) can unilaterally withdraw bitcoin after the custody agreement has expired or in emergency situations after the timelock has passed.
+1. `recovery_epoch_timestamp` - The recovery epoch timestamp enables a "Sovereign Recovery Path" where the Principal can use either Recovery Key to withdraw bitcoin without either Agent after the custody agreement has expired.

 ### Keys